evidentlyai/evidently/docs/book/integrations/notebook-environments.md

 report.show(mode='inline')
 ```

+## Standalone HTML

-**Generating standalon HTML**: If the report does not appear, consider generating a standalone HTML file and opening it in a browser.
+If the report does not appear in the cell, consider generating a standalone HTML file and opening it in a browser.

 ```python
 report = Report(metrics=[